hayes/pothos/docs/plugins/sub-graph.md

 One common use case for this is to share implementations between your public and internal APIs, by only exposing a subset of your graph publicly.

+This is NOT the same as a sub-graph in apollo federation.
+To build sub-graphs for federation check out the federation plugin.

 ## Usage

 ### Install